Poland Company Formation

 What are the requirements for forming a company in Poland as a non-resident?

 To form a company in Poland as a non-resident, you typically need to provide a valid passport, register with the National Court Register (KRS), and obtain a tax identification number (NIP).
 Additionally, it’s essential to have a registered office address in Poland.
-Depending on the company type, you may also need to draft and notarize the company’s articles of association.
+Depending on the company type, you may also need to draft and notarise the company’s articles of association.

 What restrictions do non-residents face when forming a company in Poland?